Falcoria/falcoria-use-cases/import-mode-insert/README.md

+*See the full [Falcoria Documentation](https://falcoria.github.io/falcoria-docs/) for system overview and additional features.*

 # Import Mode: `insert`

 The `insert` mode is used when you want to **append new scan results** to a project without modifying existing data.